Capital Improvement Program

 We strongly urge landlords to obtain the Capital Improvement Cost Recovery Application Packet before beginning a capital improvement project.
 The packet consists of information on how to plan a capital improvement project to facilitate the application process and a completed sample application.
 Also included is a list of Common Permits, which lists common improvements that require a building permit from the Department of Building and Safety, and the Rent Adjustment Commission’s (RAC) Regulations for the Capital Improvement Program.
 The RAC Regulations are the rules used to process applications.

-1. Use the Capital Improvement online application which applies the relevant formula and completes the calculations.
-Any supporting documentation uploaded to the online application must also be mailed and received by the Department within 30 days of filling the application.
-For your convenience, a mailing label will be provided at the completion of the application
+Please submit your application by using the Capital Improvement online application which applies the relevant formula and completes the calculations.
+Any supporting documentation should be uploaded to the online application.
+Any documents that you were unable to upload should be mailed and received by the Department (P.O.
+Box 57398, Los Angeles, CA 90057-0398) within 30 days of filling the application.
+For your convenience, a mailing label will be provided at the completion of the application.